Nonlinear Treatment Effects in Shift-Share Designs

 Our fifth proposition connects the 2SLS estimand with the structural functions in Equations \eqref{2nd_stage} and \eqref{1st_stage}. \begin{proposition} Under Assumptions \ref{exogeneity} and \ref{common}, we have that where and $z_0 := \mathrm{inf}(\mathcal{Z})$. \end{proposition} \textit{Proof.} See Appendix \ref{2slsproof}.

 Proposition \ref{thm2sls} states that the 2SLS estimand identifies an average of the derivative of the outcome function (Equation \eqref{2nd_stage}) weighted by $\lambda(z,\eta)$.\footnote{This result adapts the result in \citet[Theorem 4]{angrist2000} for the case of a triangular model.
 It is also related to results derived by \citet[Proposition 1]{adao2019}, \citet[Proposition A1]{borusyak2021}, \citet[Theorem 3]{dechaisemartin2022}, and \citet[Proposition 3.1]{hahn2024}.
-These authors analyze how to interpret the 2SLS in a linear, heterogeneous shift-share model, while we use a non-linear shift-share model.} This estimand identifies a convex combination of causal effects when $\lambda(z,\eta) \geq 0 $ for all $(z,\eta) \in \mathcal{Z}\times \mathcal{E}_1$.
-These weights are proportional to the first-stage effect, $\partial h_1(z,\eta)/\partial z$, and they will be nonnegative if, for all $(z,\eta) \in \mathcal{Z}\times \mathcal{E}_1$, either $\partial h_1(z,\eta)/\partial z \geq 0$ or $\partial h_1(z,\eta)/\partial z \leq 0$.\footnote{We identify the first-stage effect in Appendix \ref{fseffect}.} If the first-stage effect function has different signs for a positive mass of points in the support of $Z$ and $\eta$, then the 2SLS estimand faces negative weighting problems and is not weakly causal according to \cite{blandhol2022}.
+Most of these authors analyze how to interpret the 2SLS in a linear, heterogeneous shift-share model, while we use a non-linear shift-share model.
+Importantly, \citet[Proposition A1]{borusyak2021} analyze a partially linear model, but they impose that our function $h_{0}$ has an inner product structure while we left it unrestricted (Equation \eqref{EqIV}).} This estimand identifies a convex combination of causal effects when $\lambda(z,\eta) \geq 0 $ for all $(z,\eta) \in \mathcal{Z}\times \mathcal{E}_1$.
+These weights are proportional to the first-stage effect, $\partial h_1(z,\eta)/\partial z$, and they will be nonnegative if, for all $(z,\eta) \in \mathcal{Z}\times \mathcal{E}_1$, either $\partial h_1(z,\eta)/\partial z \geq 0$ or $\partial h_1(z,\eta)/\partial z \leq 0$.\footnote{We identify the first-stage effect in Appendix \ref{fseffect}.}\textsuperscript{,}\footnote{\citet[Corollaries 3.1 and 3.2]{hahn2024} derive necessary conditions for the 2SLS estimand to be a positively weighted average of causal effects in a linear heterogeneous treatment effects model under either the exogenous shares assumption or the exogenous shifts assumption.
+They argue that these necessary conditions are implausible in many empirical contexts.
+Consequently, analyzing nonlinear heterogeneous models like ours is methodologically relevant.} If the first-stage effect function has different signs for a positive mass of points in the support of $Z$ and $\eta$, then the 2SLS estimand faces negative weighting problems and is not weakly causal according to \cite{blandhol2022}.